Instruction

 Request an Instruction Session

 To request a session, please complete the request form below at least two (2) weeks prior to the session.
-Should the Reading Room be unavailable, or if your class size exceeds 20 students, Special Collections staff will try to accommodate you in the Library Gallery or in your assigned classroom.
-Please contact us with any questions or special requests: speccoll@umbc.edu or 410-455-2353.
+Should the Reading Room be unavailable, or if your class size exceeds 25 students, Special Collections staff will try to accommodate you in the Library Gallery or in your assigned classroom.

 Special Collections Instruction Examples